priyanshusingh288/first_api_tutorial/README.md

 # FastAPI Learning

-A repository documenting my journey of learning **FastAPI and backend development with Python**.
+A repository documenting my journey of learning **FastAPI and backend development with Python**

 I'm currently following a **19-hour FastAPI course by freeCodeCamp** while building small examples and experimenting with APIs and databases.